 The most contentious proceeding that may occur on the road to trial is when a family law trial attorney in Orlando sets litigants and/or witnesses for depositions.
 Depositions are utilized to make a record for trial and as a potential tool for the impeachment of witnesses.
 Many litigants prefer to avoid depositions because of the costs of the court reporter and transcript, but they are a valuable tool in your Orlando family law trial attorney’s toolkit.

 Provided your case has reached trial, upon the advice of the attorneys or litigants, the court will set the trial for a number of hours or days.
 This determination is made based on the number of issues such as child timesharing, child support, alimony, the equitable distribution of assets, et al. The amount of preparation that goes into litigating a case is substantial.
 The greater the number of hours spent preparing for trial, the better prepared your Orlando family law trial attorney will be to argue your case.
 Family law trials are contentious and can be stressful for litigants.
 This is all the more reason to ensure your preparation is comprehensive.

 Ultimately, the court will render a final judgment that decided the issues your case involves.
 The judge may issue a ruling moments or hours after a trial is concluded, or in other instances a court may require days to make written findings.
 Most cases and most issues are appealable.
 The decisions made by the court are generally equitable, but in some cases, an appeal may be appropriate.

 Attorney Jonathan Jacobs of the Jacobs Law Firm is a family law trial attorney in Orlando that litigates family and divorce law issues for clients.
 If you need to retain counsel for any aspect of your family law litigation, call us for a consultation and find out more about your rights.
-Dial 407-335-8113 and speak with an attorney about your case.
+Dial 407-335-8113 and speak with a flat rate divorce attorney about your case.